kdgdkd/ramiho/README.md

 ## Usage

-The standard setup for ramiho would be on a headless Raspberry Pi, connected to a WIFI network and operated through an SSH client... and with a number of MIDI devices connected to it's USB ports.
-If this is your case, you may consider taking the following steps:
-- create a useful alias to acess ramiho (**nano /home/pi/.bash_aliases**); mine is **111**, so I can launch it with an external numeric pad
-- enable ssh connexions in your Raspberry Pi (**sudo raspi-config**)
-- auto-connect your Raspberry Pi to WIFI network (**sudo nano /etc/wpa_supplicant/wpa_supplicant.conf**)
-- define a static IP address (**sudo nano /etc/dhcpcd.conf**)
-- on Raspberry Pi OS, set File System Overlay to be able to turn the device on and off with a power switch, without corrupting the SD card (**sudo raspi-config** then Performance/Overlay File System)

-Most of these steps are covered in Neuma Studio's [Raspberry Pi as USB/Bluetooth MIDI Host](https://neuma.studio/rpi-midi-complete.html).
-If you run ramiho on a desktop or laptop you could do very well without all of this fuzz.
+There are three ways of working with ramiho: terminal interface, command line interface, and with audio feedback.

 ### with terminal interface
 When you launch ramiho without arguments, it will open ramiho's terminal interface.
+This is the main interface for ramiho.
 In English, it should look similar to this:
 ![ramiho_terminal](https://edpanfleto.com/kdgdkd/git/ramiho_terminal.png "ramiho terminal" )
 Numbers 4, 7 and 8 will open submenus.

 ### with command line
 You can access the main features through the command line interface.
 To show all available commands type